bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/smbios-value.md

 # type: smbios value

 Information about the SMBIOS (System Management BIOS) is contained in a set of data values stored in collections of individual smbios structures.
+This set of data is not available on Solaris SPARC.

 # hexadecimal of &lt;smbios value&gt; : string